-a.
-Buyer receipts - NAFA has collected approximately \$294,000 from various customers that bought goods at previous auctions but had not yet settled their accounts.
-Such funds are in addition to those that will be received via reconsignment and sale of buyer goods via private treaty sale.
-Buyer receivables at the conclusion of the Reporting Period totalled approximately \$1,485,000 and

-NAFA is currently in discussions with these buyers to fully pay their accounts.
-NAFA continues to hold the unpaid goods and has the option to re-consign them in 2021 if accounts are not fully settled.
+Buyer receipts - NAFA has collected approximately \$833,000 from customers that bought goods at previous auctions but had not yet settled their accounts.
+The buyer receivable balance at the conclusion of the Reporting Period totalled approximately \$430,000 and NAFA is currently in discussions with these buyers to fully pay their accounts.
+NAFA continues to hold the unpaid goods (for certain buyers only, as others have already been re-consigned for sale to settle their account, thereby eliminating NAFA's prior security for these balances) and has the option to reconsign them if accounts are not fully settled.

 - b.
-HST refunds NAFA received approximately \$760,000 in HST refunds during the Reporting Period.
-Given the CCAA Proceedings, Canada Revenue Agency ("CRA") undertook a review of NAFA's HST accounts and filings.
-Such review delayed previously due refunds with the accumulated funds being paid in early August 2020.
-NAFA continues to file returns and receive refunds in the normal course now that CRA's review is complete. - Other receipts During the Reporting Period NAFA received approximately \$282,000 of Other receipts.
-Such funds relate to: - \$51,700 in rent payments received from NAFA's subtenant, Montana's restaurant; - ii. \$16,000 in rent payments received from Second Harvest, one of NAFA's tenants in Stoughton, Wisconsin; - \$93,000 in funds received pursuant to the Canada Emergency Wage Supplement ("CEWS").
-NAFA continues to apply for applicable wage support from the CEWS program; - iv. \$12,600 in storage fees received from parties renting NAFA's space at the Carlingview Property.
-As part of the sale of the Carlingview Property, NAFA retained a rent-free portion of the building through December 31, 2020.
-The new owner of the Carlingview Property requested that it be allowed to store goods in NAFA's space in exchange for certain rent payments;
+HST refunds NAFA received approximately \$123,000 in HST refunds during the Reporting Period.
+Given the CCAA Proceedings, Canada Revenue Agency ("CRA") continues to review NAFA's HST accounts and filings.
+Such review delayed previously due refunds with the accumulated funds anticipated by NAFA to be paid in May, 2021.
+NAFA continues to file HST returns in the normal course and is currently expecting approximately \$118,000 to be paid to it once CRA has finalized its review. - Other receipts During the Reporting Period NAFA received approximately \$1.6 million of Other receipts.
+Such funds relate to: - \$55,000 in rent payments received from NAFA's subtenant, Montana's restaurant.
+Of this amount, \$38,000 was transferred to the Monitor's trust account in accordance with the Expanded Powers Order; - ii. \$36,000 in rent payments received from Second Harvest, one of NAFA's tenants in Stoughton, Wisconsin; - iii. \$90,000 in funds received pursuant to the Canada Emergency Wage Supplement ("CEWS").
+Included in this amount was \$22,000 that was paid to NAFA in error.
+This amount was returned to CRA.
+CRA is currently holding approximately \$101,000 in CEWS funding due to NAFA that have not been released as a result of CRA internal processing issues that CRA is investigating.
+The CRA notified NAFA that it expects this issue to be resolved and funds released before the end of April, 2021.
+NAFA continues to apply for applicable wage support from the CEWS program, as applicable;